ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Back-end Optimization

-where $\mathbf{p}$ and $\mathbf{q}$ denote the position and rotation, respectively. ${[ \cdot ]}_{xyz}$ extracts the vector portion of the quaternion $\mathbf{q}$ for representing the error state. \joey{In detail, the size of the sliding window is set to 5, and we apply the Levenberg-Marquardt (LM) algorithm to solve the optimization problem.
-The sliding window shifts forward when a new pose estimate is obtained, while the oldest pose estimate and corresponding IMU measurements are removed.}
+where $\mathbf{g}^{w}$ indicates the gravity in the world coordinate system, $\mathbf{p}$ and $\mathbf{q}$ denote the position and rotation, respectively. ${[ \cdot ]}_{xyz}$ extracts the vector portion of the quaternion $\mathbf{q}$ for representing the error state.
+In detail, the size of the sliding window is set to 5, and we apply the Levenberg-Marquardt (LM) algorithm to solve the optimization problem.
+The sliding window shifts forward when a new pose estimate is obtained, while the oldest pose estimate and corresponding IMU measurements are removed.